sws-lab/sv-comp-witness-vscode/README.md

 ## Testing

 1. Open the project in VS Code after installing the extension.
-2. Open the file `examples/safe-program-example.c` in VS Code.
+2. Open the file `standard_strcpy_original-2.i` in VS Code.
-3. The invariant should be shown above line 18.
+3. The combined invariants should be shown above lines 22, 26, and 31.